nya3jp/tast/docs/howto.md

 [errors.Is]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/errors#Is

 ### Command line
-As Chrome OS is based on Linux we can execute Linux commands on the command line that can give us the needed information of the state of the system.
+As ChromeOS is based on Linux we can execute Linux commands on the command line that can give us the needed information of the state of the system.
 This is done with the [testexec.CommandContext] function.
 The `CommandContext()` function wraps the standard go exec package to honor the timeout of the context in which the test is running.
 ```
 out, err := testexec.CommandContext(ctx, "lshw", "-C", "multimedia").Output(testexec.DumpLogOnError)